Dynamic Assortment Selection under the Nested Logit Models: Introduction

-The main contribution of this paper is to develop computationally efficient policies for addressing this problem.
-Assume that there are $M$ nests and each nest has $N$ possible products to recommend.
-By leveraging the revenue-ordered structure of optimal assortment and the idea of aggregate estimation, we propose the first upper confidence bound (UCB) based policy, which leads to a non-asymptotic regret bound of $\tilde{O}(\sqrt{MNT}+MN^2)$ (see Corollary \ref{cor:regret-preliminary}).
-Here, $\tilde{O}$ hides the logarithmic dependence on $T, N$, and $M$.
-To understand the information-theoretical limitation of the problem, we further provide a lower bound on the regret $\Omega(\sqrt{MT})$ (see Theorem \ref{thm:lower-bound}).
-First, this lower bound shows the optimality of the upper bound in the regime when $T>M$ (which is a common case in practice) and $N$ is a fixed constant. {Second, this lower bound also demonstrates a fundamental difference between the nested logit models and standard (plain) MNL models.
-According to \cite{Wang:18:MNL}, the standard MNL admits a tight lower bound of $\Omega(\sqrt{T})$, independent of other problem parameters (e.g., the number of products).
-In contrast, for nested logit models, our lower bound shows that, in addition to $\sqrt{T}$, dependency on the number of nests $M$ is unavoidable. }
+Our second contribution is to understand the information-theoretical limitation of the problem.
+In particular, we further provide a lower bound on the regret $\Omega(\sqrt{MT})$ (see Theorem \ref{thm:lower-bound}). { First, this lower bound shows that when the time horizon $T$ is sufficiently large, our upper bound is within a factor of $\sqrt{N}$ of the lower bound, where $N$ is the number products within each nest and is smaller than the total number of products.
+The optimal dependence on $N$ is, however, a technically very challenging question and is beyond the scope of this paper.
+Nevertheless, for the case of $N$ being large, we introduce a discretization technique, which provides a useful heuristic leading to a much improved dependence on $N$.
+Through simulation studies, we found the discretization heuristic to be very effective with improved performance when there are many items per nest. } Second, this lower bound also demonstrates a fundamental difference between the nested logit models and standard (plain) MNL models.
+According to \cite{Chen:18near}, the standard MNL admits a tight lower bound of $\Omega(\sqrt{T})$, independent of other problem parameters (e.g., the number of products).
+In contrast, for nested logit models, our lower bound shows that, in addition to $\sqrt{T}$, dependency on the number of nests $M$ is unavoidable.